-Though wetlands contribute positively to the character of the area, are critical for maintaining water compatible for a variety of reasons, including impact on quality of life and economic value of property.
+Decatur-Hamilton Community will continue to constrain the development potential of large compatible for a variety of reasons, including impact on quality of life and economic value of property.
 Such incompatible uses may include residential areas adjacent to industrial uses and residential uses adjacent to large farming operations.
-The Decatur-Hamilton area must address this issue, taking steps to correct previous incidents of such incompatibility and ensuring that future land use does not further such a trend.
+The Decatur-Hamilton Community must address this issue, taking steps to correct previous incidents of such incompatibility and ensuring that future land use does not further such a trend.